 The Bexhill Roaring 20s has brought tens of thousands of people to Bexhill each year, with restaurants, accommodation providers and businesses all benefiting hugely from the crowds.
-It was terrific to witness so many people getting into the spirit of the things.
+It has been terrific to witness so many people getting into the spirit of the 1920s.

 People from all over South East England, and indeed much further afield, descended on Bexhill in their 1920s attire.

 "In the town centre, rumours flew that gangsters and goons were busy smuggling bootleg liquor from outta town into an outfit in Devonshire Road.
 One-eyed Mickey turned to me and mentioned a sting.
 Two minutes later and cops arrive on the scene holding bracelets and threatening to squirt metal.
 I ain't gonna lie to you, fists flew and I got ready to call a meat wagon.
 Long and short, the battle was brutal..."

 As well as fabulous stunt fights, dance acts, music, vintage cars and exhibition stalls, we've also been host to some magnificent air displays over the years, including the Dakota, Hurricane, Spitfire and the Breitling Wing Walkers.